 Soft Mushroom Polenta with Parmesan Cream and Truffle

-A unique dish that captures all the flavors of the forest and tradition.
+A unique dish that encapsulates all the flavors of the forest and tradition.
 The creaminess of polenta meets the intensity of our truffle cream for an enveloping experience.

 Ingredients (for 4 people)